Objectives and competences

 The content will vary each year, e.g.

-• English in a global context.
+• The use of English as a global language.

 • The basics of pragmatics and applied linguistics, with a special focus on how English is used in intercultural encounters.